North Somerset Bird of Prey Centre

 Please see our 'News & Updates' section for ways to support us with our work, for latest Covid-19 and Avian Influenza restrictions and how your bookings made be effected.

-Our Falconry Days, Owl Experiences, Bird of Prey Encounters and Meet the Animals Experiences will all be resuming from 12th April 2021.
+Our Experiences will all be resuming from 12th April 2021.
 We are also available for Private Bookings including Educational Talks, Parties and Animal Assisted Therapy Sessions, from this date.
-Our Hawk Walks will be resuming from 1st May 2021.

-Please note all bookings must be made by emailing firstname.lastname@example.org
+Please note all enquires and bookings must be made by emailing email@example.com

 What safety measures are in place?

 - We have several additional safety measures in place for the safety of our animals, staff and visitors.
-These include additional hand sanitiser, disinfecting of gloves between uses, reduced group sizes to allow better social distancing and all staff wearing recommended PPE.
-You will also be asked to disinfect your footwear on arrival to reduce the risk of transmission of Avian Influenza to our feathered team.
+Depending on the guidelines at your time of visit, you may be asked to disinfect your footwear on arrival to reduce the risk of transmission of Avian Influenza to our feathered team.

 How do I make a booking?